Newcastle University2015 League Table Ranking 20

-- Some courses cover more than one subject, and our Combined Honours degree offers students the opportunity to study up to three subjects in the first year from a list of over 20.
+- Some courses cover more than one subject, and our Combined Honours degree offers students the opportunity to study up to three subjects from a choice of over 20.

 - Some courses share a common first year, enabling transfer to other similar courses after the first year.

-- Most courses include a work placement or the opportunity to spend time overseas and we have almost 200 exchange partners worldwide.
+- Many courses include a work placement or the opportunity to spend time overseas and we have almost 190 exchange partners worldwide.

 - All courses are reviewed regularly to ensure they reflect the most recent subject developments.